-We will be weaving on the diagonal using the Continuous Strand Method – You create the warp and weave your weft as you go.
+Diagonal weaving utilizes the Continuous Strand Method – You create the warp and weave the weft as you go.
 Diagonal weaving creates a bias-woven fabric.
 This type of fabric drapes well and resists unraveling.

 Why Would I Want to Weave on a Square Loom?

 All sorts of items may be woven on square looms of the appropriate size.
 Dishcloths, clothing, purses, mug rugs, and even blankets if you enjoy sewing.
 The possibilities are endless.
 These looms are very portable.
 I have a jacket that I made using a square loom and a tri-loom.

 Diagonal Weaving Materials

 Using any size of a square loom, you can weave continuously with one strand of yarn.
 I am using a tiny 3 ½” loom for this tutorial.